Accessibility: Accessibility planning for transportation in the United Kingdom

-Accessibility in urban design
+Public space

-Accessibility modifications to conventional urban environments has become common in recent decades.
-The use of a curb cut, or kassel kerb, to enable wheelchair or walker movement between sidewalk and street level is found in most major cities of wealthy countries.
-The creation of priority parking spaces and of disabled parking permits has made them a standard feature of urban environments.
-Features that assist people with visual impairments include braille signs and tactile paving to allow a user with a cane to easily identify stairways, train platforms, and similar areas that could pose a physical danger to anyone who has a visual impairment.
+The UN Convention on the Rights of Persons with Disabilities (2006) requires 'appropriate measures' to ensure people with disabilities are able to 'access, on an equal basis with others','the physical environment', 'transportation' and 'other facilities and services open or provided to the public'.
+This requirement also applies to 'roads' and 'transportation' as well as 'buildings, and other indoor and outdoor facilities'.

-Urban design features that may appear to be simple conveniences for persons without disabilities are often essential to anyone who has a disability.
-The loss of these features presents a significant barrier.
-For example, sometimes a lack of prompt snow-clearing on sidewalks of major Canadian city streets means that wheelchair and walker users cannot reach pedestrian crossing buttons on crosswalk posts, due to snow bank accumulation around the posts, making the crossing buttons inaccessible.
-Public services must take into account the need to maintain accessibility features in the urban environment.
+At the same time, promotion of active travel, or 'shared space' initiatives to pedestrianise city centres can introduce unintended barriers, especially for pedestrians who are visually impaired and who can find these environments confusing or even dangerous.
+It is important to have effective mechanisms to ensure that urban spaces are designed to be inclusive of pedestrians with disabilities.
+These can include early consultation with disabled persons or their representative organisations, and appropriate regulation of city planning.

 Housing

 Most existing and new housing, even in the wealthiest nations, lack basic accessibility features unless the designated, immediate occupant of a home currently has a disability.
 However, there are some initiatives to change typical residential practices so that new homes incorporate basic access features such as zero-step entries and door widths adequate for wheelchairs to pass through.
 Occupational Therapists are a professional group skilled in the assessment and making of recommendations to improve access to homes.
 They are involved in both the adaptation of existing housing to improve accessibility, and in the design of future housing.

 The broad concept of Universal design is relevant to housing, as it is to all aspects of the built environment.
 Furthermore, a Visitability movement begun by grass roots disability advocates in the 1980s focuses specifically on changing construction practices in new housing.
 This movement, a network of interested people working in their locales, works on educating, passing laws, and spurring voluntary home access initiatives with the intention that basic access become a routine part of new home construction.